Programs, grants, and other resources

 Domestic Violence Information Sharing Protocol

-The Domestic Violence Information Sharing Protocol (Protocol) was developed by the NSW Department of Justice in partnership with government agencies, including the NSW Department of Family and Community Services (FACS), Legal Aid NSW, the NSW Police Force and NSW Health
+The Domestic Violence Information Sharing Protocol (Protocol) was developed by the NSW Department of Justice in partnership with government agencies, including the NSW Department of Communities and Justice (DCJ)), Legal Aid NSW, the NSW Police Force and NSW Health

 More information about domestic and family violence